Bad Book Drinking Game - Hair of the Dog (50 Shades Edition)

 Poor Editing

-Why are there so many unintentional grammatical and spelling errors in a multi-million dollar making money machine of a book?
-Anytime you see a an error, take a sip.
-Keep in mind, since 50 Shades of Grey was written in the UK, some spellings of certain words will be different to American readers.
+Why are there so many unintentional grammatical and spelling errors in a multi-million-dollar money machine of a book?
+Anytime you see an error, take a sip.
+Keep in mind, since 50 Shades of Grey was written in the UK, some spellings of certain words will be different for American readers.
 So drinking to "colour," would be wrong, except for the fact that these characters are supposed to be born and raised in the US.
 So if you want to extend this rule, you can drink to any time a character says something that a person from the UK would say instead of the US, like "go on holiday" as opposed to "go on vacation."
 This little rule just so happens to lead right to the next one.

 No Research

 As an author, it pays to do research.
 Just ask JB Fletcher from the classic TV show Murder She Wrote.
 Much of the time, the reason the little angel of death from Maine was visiting a different location where a murder would inevitably take place was because she was doing research for her next novel, or visiting another family relative, of which she has thousands.
-Mrs. Fletcher, fictional character that she is, probably still knew the importance of using a region's dialect, as well as the importance of physical description of that region to help with a story's immersion in her novels.
+Mrs. Fletcher, a fictional character that she is, probably still knew the importance of using a region's dialect, as well as the importance of the physical description of that region to help with a story's immersion in her novels.

 I seriously doubt EL James had ever been to Seattle or spent much time there prior to writing her novel.
-I determined this partially because of the lack of description for the settings in which the story was taking place.
-I also was able to guess it because her estimates on how long it would take for a person to drive from Portland, Oregon or Olympia, Washington to Seattle were quite inaccurate.
+I determined this partially because of the lack of description of the settings in which the story was taking place.
+I also was able to guess it because her estimates on how long it would take for a person to drive from Portland, Oregon, or Olympia, Washington to Seattle were quite inaccurate.
 I know this because I've driven through those cities myself and can tell you that the drives do not take as little time as she seems to think.
-An author does not need to go there personally, since the location could be entirely made up, but it needs to be consistent and real enough to do so. ________, the author of Middlesex, claimed never to have been to San Francisco before writing a scene about it that was very vivid and accurate, just like how George RR Martin has never been to his made up land of Westeros, but that didn't stop them from maintaining their consistencies.
+An author does not need to go there personally, since the location could be entirely made up, but it needs to be consistent and real enough to do so. ________, the author of Middlesex, claimed never to have been to San Francisco before writing a scene about it that was very vivid and accurate, just like how George RR Martin has never been to his made-up land of Westeros, but that didn't stop them from maintaining their consistencies.

 This rule may not apply as much to genres like Fantasy and Sci-Fi, since the locations are fabricated, but if you're reading a book and it becomes clear to you the author didn't do much research on the items, locations, weather, or other details of their world, it's time for a sip.